 - r/SaaS (355K): Discussion-focused, self-promotion discouraged.
 Great for learning and networking.

-- r/microsaas (50K): Smaller SaaS products, more accepting of promotional content.
+- r/microstartups (50K): Smaller SaaS products, more accepting of promotional content.

 - r/nocode (78K): If your product involves no-code, monthly launch threads available.